 These Pumpkin Carrot Muffins are moist and so delicious.
 Great breakfast option or grab and go snack idea.
 Tastes like a cross between carrot cake and pumpkin bread.
 Soon to be one of your favorite muffin recipes!

 A great way to celebrate pumpkin season!

 My daughter is perhaps one of the fussiest kids on the planet, but has recently taken a liking to pumpkin muffins.
 I decided to make her a batch of healthy Pumpkin Carrot muffins at home from scratch, so I could use healthier ingredients than the coffee shop did.

 I reduced the sugar, by substituting some of it with stevia.
-The muffins are dairy-free, since coconut milk and olive oil are used.
-I opted for whole wheat flour, oats and almond flour because they are far more nourishing than plan old all-purpose flour, and since I asked her if she wanted me to add a carrot & I got the big thumbs up, that went in too.
+Dairy-free milk and olive oil are used in the muffins.
+I opted for a mixture of whole wheat flour, oats and almond flour because they are far more nourishing than plan old all-purpose flour, and since I asked her if she wanted me to add carrots and I got the big thumbs up, that went in too.

 The icing is just a sweet topping to mimic the coffee shop muffins she enjoyed.
 I also figured the sweetness sort of "gets her in the door", as I mentioned, this kid is notoriously fussy.
 The plan worked, and miss fussy pants thoroughly enjoyed her special muffins.
 I'm seeing a lot of muffins baking in my near future.